Comparison of Star Trek and Star Wars: Influences on each other

 William Shatner once described the relationship between the two franchises as "symbiotic," crediting Star Wars for launching the Star Trek films.
-He repeated this sentiment at a 2016 Star Trek fan convention in Las Vegas by stating "Star Wars created Star Trek."
+He repeated this sentiment at a 2016 Star Trek fan convention in Las Vegas by stating, "Star Wars created Star Trek."
 He clarified this statement by explaining that at the time of the release of the first Star Wars film (A New Hope), Paramount, then under new management, was struggling to come up with something that could compete with it.
 A Star Trek relaunch was the choice.
 Since then, public interest has returned to Star Trek.
 "It was Star Wars that thrust Star Trek into the people of Paramount's consciousness," Shatner stated.

 The documentary Trek Nation features interviews where both Lucas and Roddenberry praise each other's respective franchises, with the former stating that Star Trek was an influence while writing the original screenplay for Star Wars.
 He explained that while both franchises were so "far out," Star Trek produced a fanbase that "softened up the entertainment arena" so that Star Wars could "come along and stand on its shoulders."
 This is also acknowledged by Shatner, who went as far as to call Star Wars a "derivative" of Star Trek.

 A few references to Star Wars have been inserted into Star Trek films.
 For fleeting moments, one can see ships and droids from Star Wars in both Star Trek (2009) and Star Trek Into Darkness (2013).
 Some Star Trek films and television episodes used the Star Wars animation shop, Industrial Light & Magic, for their special effects.

 When Roddenberry was honored at a Star Trek convention late in life, a congratulatory letter from Lucas was presented by an actor dressed as Darth Vader.
 A few years earlier, Roddenberry had contributed an entry in honor of Star Wars and Lucas at a convention honoring the latter.

 Comic relief

 William Shatner was a presenter at Lucas' American Film Institute Lifetime Achievement Award ceremony in 2007 and did a comical stage performance honoring Lucas.

-In 2015 at a live concert, Shatner dressed as an imperial stormtrooper singing "Girl Crush" alongside Carrie Underwood and Brad Paisley.
+In 2015, at a live concert, Shatner dressed as an Imperial stormtrooper singing "Girl Crush" alongside Carrie Underwood and Brad Paisley.

 In 2011, Shatner and Carrie Fisher posted a series of humorous YouTube videos satirizing each other's franchises.
 In a 2016 interview, Shatner commented that Captain Kirk and Princess Leia eloping and running off into the sunset would be the "perfect union" between Star Trek and Star Wars.
-Shatner has also posted a number of humorous tweets on his Twitter account mocking Star Wars.
-Among them were commemorating the 35th anniversary of the poorly-received Star Wars Holiday Special.
+Shatner has also posted several humorous tweets on his X (Twitter) account mocking Star Wars.
+Among them was a post commemorating the 35th anniversary of the poorly received Star Wars Holiday Special.
 In response, Star Wars actor Peter Mayhew posted a "retaliation" tweet congratulating Shatner for the directing of Star Trek V: The Final Frontier, another poorly-received film.